joby-lol/advent-2022/README.md

 ## Day 3 - Javascript

 Learned a bit about how classes work in Javascript, then didn't use it at all for part 2.

+## Day 4 - Javascript

+Well that was pretty easy.